 Graduate schools are no longer rigid in class schedules and offerings.
 A great graduate program will offer part-time options over extended periods.
 Night classes allow you to keep your job while improving your credentials.

 Where you go to school matters, especially for business or law.
 Comparing Wharton with a “low-level” school could mean a difference of hundreds of thousands of dollars in potential future pay.
-Wharton MBA graduates command $125,000 per year.
+Wharton MBA graduates command a median of $150,000 per year.

 Current Tuition vs. Future Salary

-For many potential graduate students, tuition is the main determining factor.
-For those who can’t afford to shell out over $100,000 for an MBA or roughly $50,000 per semester for a top-tier master’s program, a state school is always an option.
+Compare the price you pay now with the salary you’ll be earning in the future.
+For many potential graduate students, tuition is the main determining factor in whether grad school is worth it.
+For those who can’t afford to shell out over $100,000 for an MBA or roughly $200,000 total for a top-tier master’s program, a state school is always an option.

 Some fields, like biotechnology and engineering, require advanced degrees.
-Without a master’s, you may not qualify for management positions or other promotions.
+Without a master’s, you might not qualify for management positions or other promotions.

 Top schools such as the Massachusetts Institute of Technology, Stanford, and the California Institute of Technology offer a great education, prepare students with skills over fluff, and have job placement to match tuition cost.

-MIT’s students paid $49,892 in tuition for the 2017–2018 school year.
-However, those completing their highly sought-after engineering program have a mean salary of $108,973 and an 87-percent full-time placement rate in the field.
+MIT’s students paid $53,790 in tuition for the 2019–2020 school year.
+However, those completing their highly sought-after engineering program have a mean salary of $119,473 and an 82 percent full-time placement rate in the field.

-So Should I Go to Grad School or Not?
+Is Grad School Worth It or Not?
 The Bottom Line

 Realistically, there is some value in almost any graduate school.
 This is especially true for people who are looking for jobs that require a specialized education.

-It’s also true for those who want to move up in their careers, or who plan to change direction without needing another four-year undergraduate degree.
-The long-term value of a program that matches your goals and offers great ROI shouldn’t be underestimated.
+Grad school may also be worth it for those who want to move up in their careers, or who plan to change direction without needing another four-year undergraduate degree.
+The long-term value of a program that matches your goals and offers great return on investment shouldn’t be underestimated.